 We also took the decision to use an inline system for adding widgets instead of drag-and-drop.
 Not all slots were compatible with all widgets so we didn’t want to raise false expectations when users were trying to add new widgets.
 As a request from the franchisor, some slots had also predefined content that did not allow users to make changes other than simple text editing.

-In developing the website builder, I worked closely with the visual designer and front-end developers to ensure a consistent user as experience that would integrate it seamlessly into the overall product.
+Throught the process, I worked closely with the visual designer and front-end developers to ensure a consistent experience that would integrate the website builder seamlessly into the overall product.
 Jointly, we found solutions whenever problems came up.

 In the end, the output was a modern and elegant design, complying with the product’s image.